domu904/katanspec/README.md

 - you'll be "that bad ass mofo" that uses vim and code circles around everyone else (yes, getting proficient with vim key bindings will make you that good)
 - a good vim story will bring developers from other stacks to try .Net development
 - you're build, test, and general SDLC will revolve around the command line, positioning yourself for automation of "all things"
+- better autocompletion for non-C# words and your own C# code

 The bad